gangelo/deco_lite/README.md

 ```
 ### Etc., etc., etc.

 Get creative.
-Please pop me an email and let me know how _you're_ using _Deco_.
+Please pop me an email and let me know how *you're* using `DecoLite`.

 ## Examples and usage